• Skip to primary navigation

 A short trail leads along the lake to K’ak’awin, one of the best-preserved petroglyphs in British Columbia.
 What do you think it looks like?
 The Monster of Sprout Lake?

-Drive the Pacific Rim Highway
+39. Drive the Pacific Rim Highway

 Pacific Rim Highway on Vancouver Island

-One of the places to see on Vancouver Island is the beautiful Pacific Rim Highway.
-This scenic drive to Ucluelet and Tofino leads along lakes and through green forests to the wild South coast of Vancouver Island.
+This scenic drive to Ucluelet and Tofino leads along lakes and through green forests to the wild South coast of Vancouver Island and the Pacific Rim National Park Reserve.

 Take your time and stop often to take pictures!

-Hike the Wild Pacific Trail (part I & II)
+40. Hike the Wild Pacific Trail (part I & II)

-We hiked these trails in the rain, but even so, the views were hauntingly beautiful… This was one of my favorite Vancouver island activities, what an amazing and rugged coastline!
+This was one of my favorite Vancouver island activities, what an amazing and rugged coastline!

 You can find detailed information about the hike (including a map) on this website.
-Be aware bears and wolfs are often seen on the trail, so read up on what to do when you encounter one.
+Be aware that bears and wolfs are often seen on the trail, so read up on what to do when you encounter one.

-Feel the pounding of the waves at the Amphitrite Point Lighthouse
+41. Feel the pounding of the waves at the Amphitrite Point Lighthouse

 Pounding waves at the Amphitrite Point Lighthouse Wild Pacific Trail Vancouver Island